mmccormicc/MTGWizard/README.md

-Run src/main/java/org/capstone/mtgwizard/Main.java to launch MTGWizard.
+Run src/main/java/org/capstone/mtgwizard/Main.java or MTGWizard.exe to launch MTGWizard.
 The project requires at least JDK 17.

 MTGWizard is a database interface software for browsing and managing inventories of Magic trading cards.